Training course materials developed and delivered to the Ministry of Health include:

 - A curriculum on national guidelines for pain management has been presented to all I-TECH Ethiopia's partners.

-In Ethiopia, I-TECH delivers technical assistance that enhances antiretroviral treatment (ART) service delivery and develops human resources in HIV/AIDS care.
-I-TECH provides an array of technical, clinical, laboratory, and operational support to 61 health care sites in the three northern regions of Amhara, Afar, and Tigray.
+In Ethiopia, I-TECH delivered technical assistance that enhanced antiretroviral treatment (ART) service delivery and developed human resources in HIV/AIDS care.
+I-TECH provided an array of technical, clinical, laboratory, and operational support to 61 health care sites in the three northern regions of Amhara, Afar, and Tigray.
 These regions account for nearly 50% of the national HIV burden.
-I-TECH implements, together with the Ministry of Health (MOH), eight different programs, both national and regional, to 38 hospitals and 23 health centers.
-More than 100 staff facilitate government-sanctioned activities, such as training, capacity building, clinical mentoring, and technical support.
-I-TECH Ethiopia acts in close partnership with the Regional Health Bureau (RHB) offices of the MOH and will be transitioning the programs to the RHB in September 2014.
+I-TECH implemented, together with the Ministry of Health (MOH), eight different programs, both national and regional, to 38 hospitals and 23 health centers.
+I-TECH staff facilitated government-sanctioned activities, such as training, capacity building, clinical mentoring, and technical support.
+I-TECH Ethiopia acted in close partnership with the Regional Health Bureau (RHB) offices of the MOH and successfully transitioned the programs to the RHBs in September 2014.

 ART Training.
-I-TECH has played a national leadership role in clinical training and curricula and guideline development.
+I-TECH played a national leadership role in clinical training and curricula and guideline development.
 The national ART training curricula guidelines for physicians, nurses, and pharmacists at the hospital level were developed by I-TECH.
-Further, I-TECH continues to contribute to subsequent ART-related guidelines and protocols, such as those pertaining to sexually transmitted infections (STIs), prevention of mother-to-child transmission of HIV (PMTCT), palliative care, ART standard operating protocol, opportunistic infections, and clinical mentoring.
+Further, I-TECH continued to subsequent ART-related guidelines and protocols, such as those pertaining to sexually transmitted infections (STIs), prevention of mother-to-child transmission of HIV (PMTCT), palliative care, ART standard operating protocol, opportunistic infections, and clinical mentoring.

 Case Management.
 Case management is a job duty within the ART multidisciplinary team that is dedicated to finding solutions for ART patients who are at risk for treatment adherence.
 The case manager provides a continuum of care that maximizes adherence to treatment and minimizes the number of patients lost to follow-up.